hantsy/spring6-sandbox/docs/test-bean.md

-# Overriding Spring Beans with `@TestBean`

-If you have used Spring Boot since 2.0, you should be impressed by the [`@MockBean`](https://docs.spring.io/spring-boot/api/java/org/springframework/boot/test/mock/mockito/MockBean.html) and [`@SpyBean`](https://docs.spring.io/spring-boot/api/java/org/springframework/boot/test/mock/mockito/SpyBean.html) provided in the Spring Boot `test` starter, which help you to isolate the dependencies and test the target beans in a mock environment.
+If you have been using Spring Boot since version 2.0, you might be familiar with the [`@MockBean`](https://docs.spring.io/spring-boot/api/java/org/springframework/boot/test/mock/mockito/MockBean.html) and [`@SpyBean`](https://docs.spring.io/spring-boot/api/java/org/springframework/boot/test/mock/mockito/SpyBean.html) annotations provided in the Spring Boot `test` starter.
+These annotations help isolate dependencies and test target beans in a mock environment.

-Spring Framework 6.2 introduces a new annotation [`@TestBean`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/context/bean/override/convention/TestBean.html) which allows you to override the existing beans in the Spring test `ApplicationContext` with a static factory method or an alternative bean.
+With the release of Spring Framework 6.2, a new annotation, [`@TestBean`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/context/bean/override/convention/TestBean.html), has been introduced.
+This annotation allows you to override existing beans in the Spring test `ApplicationContext` using a static factory method or an alternative bean.

 ## TestBean

-There are some conventions when using `@TestBean` in your projects.
+There are some conventions to follow when using `@TestBean` in your projects:

-* The `@TestBean` can only be annotated on a non-static field in the test class.
+* The `@TestBean` annotation can only be applied to non-static fields in the test class.
 * The `@TestBean` can only override `singleton` beans.
-If you try to apply it to other scoped beans, it will throw exceptions.
-And if the bean is created from a `BeanFactory`, it will replace the `BeanFactory` at runtime.
+Attempting to apply it to beans with other scopes will result in exceptions.
+If the bean is created from a `BeanFactory`, it will replace the `BeanFactory` at runtime.

 By default, `@TestBean` will look up the candidate bean by type that is compatible with the annotated field.

-By setting the `methodName` property explicitly, you can specify the static method name in the test class or derived class.
+By setting the `methodName` property explicitly, you can specify the static method name in the test class or a derived class.
 For example:

 ```java
 @TestBean(methodName="dummyCustomerService")